 The Airbus A300

 The Airbus A300 was intended to be Airbus’ first aircraft to be designed, produced, and marketed.
 The “A300” mark started to be applied to a planned 320-seat, twin-engined airliner in early 1967.
 Roger Béteille was named Technical Director of the A300 development project following the 1967 tri-government agreement.
-According to Airbus, Béteille insisted that a high level of technology was to be built into the A300 to give it the edge over competing aircraft.
+According to Airbus, Béteille insisted that a high level of technology be built into the A300 to give it the edge over competing aircraft.

 The newly-appointed Technical Director formed a labor division that would be the basis of the development of Airbus for years to come.